-Artivism is aportmanteau word combining "art" and "activism", and is sometimes also referred to as "social artivism".
+Artivism is aportmanteau word combining "art" and "activism", and is sometimes also referred to associal artivism.
+It may be seen as a modern form ofprotest art.

-There is a chapter on artivism in the bookIt's Bigger Than Hip Hop by M. K. Asante.
-Asante writes of the artivist:
+There is a chapter on artivism in the bookIt's Bigger Than Hip Hop by M. K. Asante, published in 2008.
+Asante writes of the artivist:[citation needed]

 The artivist (artist + activist) uses their artistic talents to fight and struggle against injustice and oppression—by any medium necessary.
 The artivist merges commitment to freedom and justice with the pen, the lens, the brush, the voice, the body, and the imagination.
 The artivist knows that to make an observation is to have an obligation.